petrokvitka/Footprints_extraction/README.md

-# call_peaks
+# Footprints extraction

-The script uses the uncontinuous score from a bigWig file to estimate footprints within the peaks of interest.
-A sliding window algorithm is used to look through the peaks.
+There is a number of tools to find peaks from different file formats.
+Still there was no suitable tool to extract the peaks from a file with uncontinuous signal.
+Therefore the _footprints_extraction.py_ was developed.
+The signal in the input file in .bigWig format is used to estimate peaks or in other words footprints.
+A sliding window algorithm is used to look through the signal from the input file.
 A region with significant high signal will be saved as a footprint.
 To estimate the significance of a footprint the signal is compared with the mean of the signals within the window.
 After the run the footprints are saved in a .bed file.

 ## Required input
 There are two required input files for the peak calling.
 They are: